|

 Aka Dr. Bill Bass, of The Body Farm fame, and journalist Jon Jefferson

-In The Devil's Bones by Jefferson Bass, forensic anthropologist Dr. Bill Brockton is called in to examine
+Bass, forensic anthropologist Dr. Bill Brockton is called in to

-the body of a woman found charred in a torched car.
-She was a smoker, and the car was found in a tinder-dry, grassy
+examine the body of a woman found charred in a torched car.
+She

-field.
 Accident, or murder?
-In an unrelated matter, defense attorney Burt DeVriess asks Brockton to determine if
+In an unrelated matter, defense attorney Burt

-disturbing discovery in Georgia.
-In the meantime, disgraced medical examiner and accused murderer Garland Hamilton
+leads to a disturbing discovery in Georgia.
+In the meantime, disgraced

-fakes convulsions in order to get from the detention center to the hospital ER.
-Upon arrival, Hamilton leaps off a
+in order to get from the detention center to the hospital ER.
+Upon

-hospital gurney and disappears before the trial is held.
+the trial is held.
 He’s bent on revenge and Brockton is his target.

 Why?
 Because Brockton’s testimony led to Hamilton’s arrest.

 If you enjoyed the first two Jefferson Bass suspense mysteries as I did, you may be disappointed in The